Holy Communion is celebrated every Sunday and Wednesday. Everyone is invited and welcome to receive communion.

 Celebration Hall worship services are provided each Sunday at 9:00 & 10:30 a.m.
 In addition, a Wednesday evening service is offered throughout the year at 6:00 pm.
 Holy Communion is celebrated at every worship service.
 Our worship team, "Higher Ground," provides leadership in Celebration Hall worship under the direction of Roxanne Gessler.

 Throughout the church year Sharon offers the opportunity to worship at other times or spaces.
-During Lent, Wednesday midweek services at 5:15 and 6:00 p.m. offer a place to spend time with God in a worship that may include prayer and song or perhaps drama.
+During Lent, Wednesday midweek services at 5:15p.m. (fellowship soup meal from 5:15pm-6:30pm) offer a place to spend time with God in a worship that may include prayer and song or perhaps drama.
 In the summer months, we offer outdoor worship services in our church parking lot or green spaces.
 This is a wonderful way to enjoy a worship service in an outdoor setting.

 DINNER CHURCH AND BREAKFAST CHURCH